 Dublin is an incredible city to visit at any time of the year.
 Here are a few of my top tips to save you time and money on your visit:

-- Use the hop-on hop-off bus with your Dublin Pass to take you to attractions that are further away, such as the Guinness Storehouse.
+- Use the hop-on hop-off bus with your Dublin Go City Pass to take you to further away attractions, such as the Guinness Storehouse.

 - Get the Dublin Pass for a day or two of your trip, and you’ll be able to enjoy a hassle-free trip with 35 attractions included in the price.
-It’s worth working out if it’ll save you money beforehand but if you’re planning to visit a number of attractions then it’ll be worthwhile.
+It’s worth working out if it’ll save you money beforehand, but if you’re planning to visit several attractions, then it’ll be worthwhile.

 - Prepare yourself for the weather in Dublin, which can get quite chilly at night in the shoulder season.
-It’s worth packing a light rain jacket if you are planning to be out and about all day long and a warm coat for winter.
+It’s worth packing a light rain jacket at any time of year, and you’ll need a warm coat for winter and early spring.

-- To save money, consider purchasing breakfast and lunch from a local supermarket, and if you are staying in an apartment, preparing meals in your kitchen.
+- To save money, consider purchasing breakfast and lunch from a local supermarket, and if you are staying in an apartment, prepare meals in your kitchen.

 Pin it for later…